Sending Field Data to Local Scoreboards

-Combining AthleticLive Local and AthleticField gives you the power to feed live field event information directly to ResulTV scoreboards in your venue.
+Combining AthleticSB and AthleticField gives you the power to feed live field event information directly to ResulTV/Dak or other local scoreboards in your venue.
 This document will walk you through how to set that up, and what options you have for display.

 If you're not currently using FieldLynx, download AthleticField_RTV_Results.lss from our downloads page and place it in a folder on your AthleticLIVE Local computer where it won't be moved or removed.